A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 Key insurance companies in Vietnam

 Vietnam’s insurance market is generally divided into two markets: life insurance and non-life insurance.
-The non-life insurance market is the smaller of the two accounting for just US$2.86 billion in gross written premiums (GWM) in 2022.
-Conversely, the life insurance market in 2022 brought in US$7.35 billion in GWM, according to The Annual Report of Vietnam Insurance Market 2022
+The non-life insurance market is the smaller of the two.
+In this light, the top-performing insurance firms in Vietnam are concentrated in the life insurance market.
+These include:

 Bao Viet Holdings